Gawker: The original Gawker (2002–2016)

 In 2008, weekend editor Ian Spiegelman quit Gawker because Denton fired his friend Sheila McClear without cause.
 He made that clear in several comments on the site at the time, also denouncing what he said was its practice of hiring full-time employees as independent contractors in order to avoid paying taxes and employment benefits.

-On October 3, 2008, Gawker announced that 19 staff members were being laid off in response to expected economic hardships in the coming months.
-Most came from sites with low ad revenue.

 On November 12, 2008, the company announced selling the popular blog site Consumerist and the folding of Valleywag, with managing editor Owen Thomas being demoted to a columnist on Gawker, and the rest of the staff being laid off.
-Some members and staff writers complained that owner Nick Denton was looking to sell out all of the Gawker sites while they were still profitable.

 In December 2009, Denton was nominated for "Media Entrepreneur of the Decade" by Adweek, and Gawker was named "Blog of the Decade" by the advertising trade.
-Brian Morrissey of Adweek said "Gawker remains the epitome of blogging: provocative, brash, and wildly entertaining".

 In February 2010, Denton announced that Gawker was acquiring the "people directory" site CityFile.com, and was hiring that site's editor and publisher, Remy Stern, as the new editor-in-chief of Gawker.
 Gabriel Snyder, who had been editor-in-chief for the previous 18 months and had greatly increased the site's readership, released a memo saying he was being let go from the job.

 In December 2011, A. J. Daulerio, former editor-in-chief of Gawker Media sports site Deadspin, replaced Remy Stern as editor-in-chief at Gawker.
 The company replaced several other editors, contributing editors, and authors; others left.
 Richard Lawson went to the Atlantic Wire, a blog of the magazine, The Atlantic Monthly.